 For feeders, one strategy is to place feeders either up on poles or hanging from trees out of the reach of cats.
 (Sometimes the cats just sit under the feeders looking longingly up.)
-Another strategy is a Yard Enforcer sprinkler that keeps both groundhogs and cats out of a garden in the middle of my back yard in the warmer months.
-And yet another is to try to place feeders and baths away from spots where cats might be able to hide in wait.
+A summer strategy is a Yard Enforcer sprinkler that keeps both groundhogs and cats out of a garden in the middle of my back yard.
+And yet another is to try to place feeders away from spots where cats can hide.

 And yes, even with all this, I still spend time every day chasing various cats away.
 I imagine the neighbors have probably decided that the nutty woman they hear loudly and repeatedly saying, “Go Home!
 Go Home!
 Keep Moving!
 Keep Moving!” every day ought to be locked up.
 Sigh.